watson-developer-cloud/speech-javascript-sdk/README.md

 * voice - the desired playback voice's name - see .getVoices().
 Note that the voices are language-specific.
 * autoPlay - set to false to prevent the audio from automatically playing

-### `.getVoices()` -> Promise

-Returns a promise that resolves to an array of objects containing the name, language, gender, and other details for each voice.

-Requires[window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), a [pollyfill](https://www.npmjs.com/package/whatwg-fetch) for IE/Edge and older Chrome/Firefox.

 ## `WatsonSpeech.SpeechToText`